DevarakondaV/runG32/README.md

 This repo contains a python program that zips your CS project, uploads the zipped file to seasnet, unzips and compiles the program.
 You have the option to run your file as well.
 Compilation errors and warnings are output to your local machine so you never have to directly ssh into seasnet.

+Note: If you're off campus make sure to connect to the UCLA vpn first.

 | platform | Working |
 |----------|-------- |